UMDBPP/command_module/Code/BITS/BITSv4/README.md

 WIP: XBee Mesh net support for other payloads
      New PCB for smaller, lighter, better looking tracking Battery Voltage sensing for long haul flights

+# SHIPMAN 2025 WIP
+Hi, from the `BITS` folder, run `arduino-cli compile -e BITSv4` to do reproducible builds!